A High Wind in Jamaica (film): Cast

 The title song was produced and written by Larry Adler and sung by Mike LeRoy.

+Production

+The film was made by 20th Century Fox, who subsequently made Coburn a star via Our Man Flint.

 Reception

 Reviews were mixed to positive, with some critics expressing disappointment that aspects of the novel were lost in the transition to film.
 A. H. Weiler of The New York Times wrote, "Although hands involved are either experienced or willing, a good deal of the nuance, philosophy and insight into the human condition for which the book was lauded, appear to be missing on the screen.
 This is simply a voyage full of sound and fury but one without much conviction or meaning."
 Richard L. Coe of The Washington Post called it "an absorbing, unusual and fit-for-the-family film, though it will not satisfy those who treasure the Richard Hughes novel ...
 By shifting the focus onto the pirate-captain, the film all but buries the role the children play."
 Philip K. Scheuer of the Los Angeles Times wrote, "it is a good movie, an entertaining movie, but it lacks the dirk-sharp bite of the author's prose, and the antic madness that made it such an astonishing delight now cuts through only fitfully."
 Variety was generally positive, noting a "warm screenplay" and "often spectacular treatment" given to the color photography.
 A review in The Monthly Film Bulletin stated that although Hughes' novel had "undergone a softening process," it was "surprising how well the film manages to suggest the feeling that the children are living in a world of their own as they play happily throughout their ordeal ...
 Equally good is the atmosphere of superstitious terror among the native crew, fed by the children's innocent teasing."